 Operation of the project would result in localized increases in emissions of criteria pollutants and mobile source air toxics from vehicle traffic near the HSR stations and LMF.
 However, these increases would not lead to violations of the California ambient air quality standards (CAAQS) or national ambient air quality standards (NAAQS), or exceedances of Bay Area Air Quality Management District (BAAQMD) risk thresholds (see Section 3.3, Air Quality and Greenhouse Gases).
 Operation of the project as part of the statewide HSR system would result in an overall benefit to regional air quality.
 This benefit would result from a shift in modes of travel from vehicles and aircrafts to HSR, which has fewer emissions relative to existing modes of transportation.
 The emissions reductions would be equal for both project alternatives.
-There would be a benefit of reduction of greenhouse gas emissions statewide.
-Long-term air quality improvements would be experienced equally by minority populations and low-income populations and the general population within the region.
+The project alternatives would also result in a net reduction of greenhouse gas emissions statewide.
+Long-term air quality improvements would be experienced equally by minority populations and lowincome populations and the general population within the region.